CalebBell/fluids/docs/tutorial.rst

 Many engineering applications such as direct contact condensers do operate far from terminal velocity however, and this function is useful there.

-Pressure drop through packed beds
+Pressure Drop Through Packed Beds
 ---------------------------------

 Twelve different packed bed pressure drop correlations are available.
 A meta